RuslanVe0/UnitTesting/README.md

   example_usage.assertEquals(element=example_usage.test_values, correct_element=example_usage.stored, strict_equals=True, is_created=True)

 ```
+#Section 2.2
+The purpose of *perform_basic_operations(...)* as a method, is to perform operations on the target list (which "test_vakues" is the variable that holds it, and which is part of the class.
+The basic operations are: addition, subtraction, division, multiplication, concatenation.
+That method uses operations from "operations.py", which we described in section 2.1.
 ### How to use this project as a module?
   The usage of this project is simple & straightforward.